inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1088)[```none
-The mountain shakes, my knee gives way some dust unsettled clouds our view as fountain breaks o stane an clay, unrested as if given cue.
+The mountain shakes, my knee gives way some dust unsettled clouds our view as fountain breaks of stone and clay, unrested as if given cue.
-Untested leg splinters right through an festers erry step I make.
+Untested leg splinters right through and festers ev'ry step I make.
-Winnae reason I can construe
+Without reason I can construe
 you're there in wait where light does break.
 Considering behind dirt plume, in choosing, privately, what serves: were I swallowed in earthen doom would I fulfil what you deserve?
-An should your choice tae wait fae me be factor in my gait resumed?
+And should your choice to wait for me be factor in my gait resumed?
 We hurt ourselves so easily,
 exhuming what should stay entombed.
-The ashen grey nae washed away, fae soot o loving protection,
+The ashen grey not washed away, for soot of loving protection,
 I let the dust on visor lay
-tae ration love fae inspection.
+to ration love for inspection.
 Occluding thoughts that you'd convey
 I think kindness works best unseen.
-Concluding it helps tae betray,
+Concluding it helps to betray,
-I wipe my haun across the screen.
+I wipe my hand across the screen.
-You turn your heid, an tilt tae think, uncertain, but nae unwisely, your short but knowingly slow blink was enough tae say concisely:
+You turn your head, and tilt to think, uncertain, but not unwisely, your short but knowingly slow blink was enough to say concisely:
 "Equally inconsequential
-it is, tae love an nae tae love, an yet the choice is essential for us wi naething else thereof."
+it is, to love and not to love, and yet the choice is essential for us with nothing else thereof."
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1120)[```none
-A rushed recess o sanity
+A rushed recess of sanity
-is strange at point o such distress,
+is strange at point of such distress,
-renewed sense o alacrity
+renewed sense of alacrity
 must be a break in weariness,
 like unpressed solids sublimates,
-an pressured man once so stolid
+and pressured man once so stolid
 in open air disintegrates,
-exposing innards gane rancid.
+exposing innards gone rancid.
 I'd never register remorse
 believing one last fickleness
 would have you garner a recourse,
-bereaved o me you'd hae one less.
+bereaved of me you'd have one less.
 That push I guessed was gravity
-disnae pull doon but force regress,
+doesn't pull down, it forced regress,
 a withdrawing depravity,
-a desparate need o forgiveness.
+a desparate need for forgiveness.
-But weight o crystals uncontrolled
+But weight of crystals uncontrolled
-bears nae comparator tae guilt
+bears no comparator to guilt
 that steals the air when lungs unfold,
 ensaring caring words in silt.
-In hysteresis o threshold,
+In hysteresis of threshold,
-my neck an arms cave-in as stocks,
+my neck and arms cave-in as stocks,
-an unatoned I'll stay til auld,
+and unatoned I'll stay 'til old,
-am locked, a stane among the rocks.
+I'm locked, a stone among the rocks.
-An in the dark, an in the cold
+And in the dark, and in the cold
-is - probably - what I deserve
+is probably what I deserve
-I'll nae call oot, I'll do as told,
+I'll not call out, I'll do as told,
-I tell myself tae hold ma nerve.
+I'll tell myself to hold my nerve.
-Although I'd rather be alane,
+Although I'd rather be alone,
-tae ken I've caged nane frae living,
+to know I've caged none from living,
-this feel at feet on rough-hewn stane,
+this feel at feet on rough-hewn stone,
-this warmth that stayed, was forgiving.
+this warmth that stayed, felt forgiving.
 ```]

 #set page(columns: 1)